gespinal/single-script-k8s-cluster/README.md

 ## Single script kind Kubernetes cluster -- Running on Docker

-Just run `./install_kind_kubernetes_cluster.sh` and the script will create a single node k8s cluster for your local tests.
+Just run `./install_kind_kubernetes_cluster.sh example.com` and the script will create a single node k8s cluster for your local tests.

-Can easily be modified to run as a multi-node cluster.

-*This is a powerful, compact, practical and simple solution to anyone that needs a totally functional k8s cluster on the fly.*
+### If you have a `domain_name` you can run with Let's Encrypt SSL

+Run `./install_kind_kubernetes_cluster.sh domain_name ex@email.com` and the script will create a single node k8s cluster for your remote tests.

+Note: email address must be valid.

 ### Requires:

 - Docker service running

-### What does this create:
+### When running on local for `example.com` it creates...

 - Single node kind k8s cluster running on docker containers
 - Insecure docker registry running on `http://localhost:5001`
 - Dashboard running on `https://dashboard.example.com`
 - Hello world deployment running on `https://hello.example.com`

-### Notes:
+### Notes

 - If ran multiple times it will delete the old cluster and re-create a new one.
 - Default cluster name is `kind-kind`, but can be customized updating the `${CLUSTER_NAME}` variable on line 10 of the script.